 The clitoris is a sexual organ only and the most highly erogenous zone in women, capable of both sexual arousal and orgasm.

-The size and sensitivity of the clitoris varies by woman, but all women have the deeper structures that wrap around the vagina.
+The size and sensitivity of the clitoris vary by person, but all have deeper structures that wrap around the vagina.
+The clitoris is deeply involved in orgasm.

 Development of the clitoris